mviereck/dockerfile-x11docker-xfce-wine-playonlinux/README.md

 # x11docker/xfce-wine-playonlinux

-XFCE desktop containing wine, playonlinux and pulseaudio.
+XFCE desktop containing wine, pulseaudio, winetricks, q4wine and playonlinux

  - Use x11docker to run image on a second X server with GUI and pulseaudio sound support.
  - Get x11docker and x11docker-gui from github: